chloenevas/Broadband-Access-Info-System/README.md

     In Broadband.spec.ts we test that searching for a valid county + state produces the proper result.
 Also, searching for an invalid county + state gives an error, and trying to search without entering a county or state gives an error.
 Again, there is a mixture of mocking and actual backend calls.

-    In REPL.test.ts, we unit test the addToRegistry function of CommandRegistry by using jest.
+    In Backend.spec.ts, we unit test the addToRegistry function of CommandRegistry by using jest.
+We also unit test the load, view, and search commands

 ## How to...